nikhilm/uvbook/_sources/filesystem.txt

 To demonstrate streams we will need to use ``uv_pipe_t``.
 This allows streaming local files [#]_.
 Here is a simple tee utility using libuv.
-Doing all operations asynchronously shows the power of evented I/O. The two writes won't block each other, but we've to be careful to copy over the buffer data to ensure we don't free a buffer until it has been written.
+Doing all operations asynchronously shows the power of evented I/O. The two writes won't block each other, but we have to be careful to copy over the buffer data to ensure we don't free a buffer until it has been written.

 The program is to be executed as::

     ./uvtee <output_file>

-We start of opening pipes on the files we require. libuv pipes to a file are opened as bidirectional by default.
+We start off opening pipes on the files we require. libuv pipes to a file are opened as bidirectional by default.

 .. rubric:: uvtee/main.c - read on pipes